nicolas-sitylb/docs/contributor-guide/index.rst

 I found a bug in the data model, what do I do ?
 ```````````````````````````````````````````````

-* Open a new issue here as well : https://github.com/qwat/QWAT/issues
+* Open a new issue here as well: https://github.com/qwat/QWAT/issues
-* If you are 100% sure that it is a data model bug :
+* If you are 100% sure that it is a data model bug:
     * tag your issue as "Data model"
-    * open a new issue here : https://github.com/qwat/qwat-data-model/issues
+    * open a new issue here: https://github.com/qwat/qwat-data-model/issues
     * reference this new issue in the QWAT issue originally created
 * If unsure, help developers to qualify the bug